 On Saturday, October 13, come by the showroom and meet designer Barry Goralnick and tour his new collection, which was developed with an eye to the architectonic.
 The new lighting he has designed includes the Blodgett Swing-Arm Wall Sconce below.
 Come raise a glass to this talent as we include him in our collaborative family!

 On Sunday, October 14, from 3 to 5 p.m., we will celebrate the launch of The Denise McGaha Collection.
 The designer will be on hand to talk about her inspirations for her pieces and we’ll have libations and bites on hand so come for the fun!

 On Sunday, October 14, from 2 to 4 p.m., we have a book signing for Jeffrey Dungan’s new title The Nature of Home: Creating Timeless Houses.
-Come snag a copy of his beautiful book and meet the man whose vision emanates from its colorful pages.
+Come snag a copy of his beautiful book and meet the man whose eye for beauty emanates from its colorful pages.
 We’ll be pouring a little bubbly, of course, and serving up a bit of nourishment for all of you weary Market movers and shakers.

-Some of the Beauties We Will Unveil in High Point
+Some of the Beauties We Will Unveil

 The Chaumont Small Orb Chandelier seems to be creating its shade as you watch, the frenetic vivacity of the lines unfurling in golden splendor.
 Made of wrought iron, the exterior is bathed in a luxuriant contemporary gold leaf finish while the inside of the bottom bowl that holds the light source has been treated to an acrylic white finish to give the illumination more oomph.